thepwrtank18/PowerToys/README.md

 - Windows 10 v1903 (build 18362) or newer.
    - ⚠️ PowerToys minimum version of Windows 10 is v1903 starting with the 0.37 release
+   - ⚠️ Windows 11 does work, but is not recommended as it is in a unsupported beta stage
 - Have [.NET Core 3.1.14 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.14-windows-x64-installer).
 The installer should handle this but we want to directly make people aware.

 ### Via GitHub with EXE [Recommended]